What Is Truvada?

-The HIV medication is most effective when taken every day and reduces HIV infection risk by up to 99 percent.
-A key Truvada study called the iPrEx trial found that people who only took two doses a week went down from 99 percent risk reduction to 76 percent.
-People who took it four times a week had a risk reduction of 96 percent.
+The HIV medication is most effective when taken every day and reduces HIV infection risk from sex up to 99%.
+A key Truvada study called the iPrEx trial found that people who only took two doses a week went down from 99% risk reduction to 76%.
+People who took it four times a week had a risk reduction of 96%.

 Before a health care provider will prescribe the drug, they will typically test for HIV and hepatitis B infections.
 They will also usually test the patient’s kidney and liver function.

 Most patients tolerate Truvada well and don’t report side effects.
 But in clinical trials, the most common Truvada side effects in patients who take it for PrEP are headache, abdominal pain and weight loss.
 For most people, these mild to moderate side effects only lasted for a few weeks after taking the HIV medication.

 HIV-infected people using Truvada to treat HIV suffered more side effects than those who took it for PrEP.

 - Abnormal dreams

 On rare occasions, serious side effects can occur.
 These include kidney problems, lactic acidosis, decreases in bone mineral density and immune reconstitution syndrome — a condition that causes serious infections in people taking antiretroviral drugs.

 Truvada has a black box warning for severe acute exacerbation of hepatitis B virus, or HBV, in patients who stop taking Truvada.
 Health providers should monitor patients with HBV who stop taking the drug.